Random permutations with cycle weights: Acknowledgments

-{ {\bf Acknowledgments:} We are indebted to the referee for several useful comments, and especially for suggesting the claim of Theorem \ref{thm length 1}.
-D.U. is grateful to Nick Ercolani and several members of the University of Arizona for many discussions about the Plancherel measure.
-D.U. also acknowledges the hospitality of the University of Geneva, ETH Z\"urich, the Center of Theoretical Studies of Prague, and the University of Arizona, where parts of this project were carried forward.
-V.B.\ is supported by the EPSRC fellowship EP/D07181X/1.
-D.U. is supported in part by the grant DMS-0601075 of the US National Science Foundation.
-Y.V. is supported in part by the Swiss NSF grant \#200020-121675. }
+We are indebted to the referee for several useful comments and especially for suggesting the claim of Theorem~\ref{thm length 1}.
+D. Ueltschi is grateful to Nick Ercolani and several members of the University of Arizona for many discussions about the Plancherel measure.
+D. Ueltschi also acknowledges the hospitality of the University of Geneva, ETH Z\"urich, the Center of Theoretical Studies of Prague and the University of Arizona where parts of this project were carried forward.